Kagean/CPR_Training_VR/README.md

 **NEW**

-- added New Torso and hands
+- added New Torso and hands.

 **CHANGE**